Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Work portfolio

-If the applicant wishes to introduce also works of moving image, sound art, or media art, they can, in addition to the picture portfolio, submit one (1) moving image or audio file that includes an overview of moving image works, audio works, or media art.
+Some of the works in the work portfolio may be in the format of moving image, sound or media.
+You may submit one (1) media file sample of this type of works.
 Please include a media file in your application only if the nature of the art works presented requires so.

 The total running time of the sample must not exceed 5 minutes in length.
 Accepted file format: MP3 (audio) or MP4 (video).
 Maximum file size: 500 MB.
-Name the file according to the following model: Lastname-Firstname-Movingimage-Audio.
+Name the file according to the following model: Lastname-Firstname-Mediafile.

 The admission jury will not review a sample that exceeds the maximum running time of 5 minutes.